krauters/environment/README.md

 - **Custom Transformations**: Define custom transformations (e.g., parse strings to numbers, arrays).
 - **Built-In Validation**: Required variables are validated, and an error is thrown if any are missing.
 - **Configurable**: Easily designate required/optional variables and specify defaults only where needed.
+- **Configurable Prefixes**: Create a prefix for namespacing environment variables.

 ### DotEnv